natsala13/tennis-court/readme.md

 ## Authentication
 * Authentication is done via the help of google FCM - Firebase Cloud Messaging.
 * The app acess two apis although only one of them looks helpfull - `https://fcmtoken.googleapis.com/register` that returns some sort of token.
 Then I access the api server.lazuz.co.il/users/token and I send it a new token and receive another one ??? where from??

+Court id 66 is Rokah 4, court id 139 is Rokah 67.